kingsidharth/kingsidharth.github.com/poems/_posts/2013-01-08-one-like-you-one-like-me.markdown

 Look through all hotties and naughties

-You will ever find one like me.
+You will never find one like me.

 ----